scipy-conference/scipy_proceedings/papers/giancarlo_perrone/pyvis.rst

 NetworkX Support
 ----------------
 Although Pyvis supports its own methods for constructing a network data structure, you might feel more comfortable using the more established and dedicated NetworkX package.
-Pyvis allows you to define a NetworkX graph instance to then supply it to Pyvis.
+Pyvis allows you to define a NetworkX graph instance to then supply it to Pyvis (**Fig** :ref:`example6`).

 .. code-block:: python